- Collection

 Archaeology

-From the very beginning, the museum has been the reference point for local archaeology, ever since Pere Giró, a scholar and archaeologist by vocation, pioneered the excavation of sites in the Penedès during the first half of the 20th century.
+From its outset, the museum has been a benchmark for local archaeology, dating back to the time when Pere Giró, a scholar and archaeologist by vocation, was a pioneer in the excavation of sites in the Penedès region during the first half of the twentieth century.